 It does not apply to:

-• Lawful permanent residents (LPRs or green card holders), unless the green card holder leaves the U.S. for more than 6 months or with certain criminal convictions.
-A public charge assessment can apply when they try to return.
+• Lawful Permanent residents (Green Card holders) unless the Green Card holder leaves the U.S. for more than 6 months.
+A Public Charge assessment can apply when they try to return.

 It may apply to:

-Lawful permanent residents who leave the U.S. for 6 months or more at one time or with certain criminal convictions and seek to reenter.
+• Lawful Permanent Residents who leave the U.S. for more than 6 months and seek to reenter.

 Which Public Benefits are included in the Public Charge Rule?